 These unintentional bell pepper hybrids occur when a gardener grows bell peppers close to other chili peppers (like jalapeños), then harvests bell pepper seeds for the next year’s growing season.
-Those seeds may have been cross-pollinated by the hotter pepper, leading to peppers that may look like a bell, but contain a surprisingly spicy kick when eaten.
+Those seeds may have been cross-pollinated by the hotter pepper, leading to peppers that may look like a bell but contain a surprisingly spicy kick when eaten.

-Note – These unintentional hybrids don’t happen in the current growing cycle.
+Note – These unintentional hybrids don’t happen in the current growth cycle.
 Any potential cross-pollination does not impact the currently growing plant.
 Your current crop of bell peppers will be bell peppers, even if planted next to jalapeños or another chili pepper.

 What are some of these bell pepper hybrid doppelgängers?